 In the middle of the program, I took a solo trip to Rio de Janeiro and slept in a hostel dorm bed for the first time in my life.
 I met female travelers rebelling against societal standards who quit their jobs to travel the world solo.
 I thought to myself, this is exactly what I’ve been searching for.
 So after college, I saved up, quit my corporate job and went on my first backpacking trip to South America.

 Travel is so much more than seeing beautiful museums and grand churches, it’s about the growth and experiences you have along the way.
-My mission is to help women begin and thrive in their travel journey.
+My mission with Courtney the Explorer is to help women begin and thrive in their travel journey.
 I want travel to be accessible and possible for everyone, so I provide resources for free, budget, long-term, sustainable travel.
 I’ve taken three long backpacking trips across Latin America and just recently lived in South Korea for almost a year.
 With almost 7 years of travel experience under my belt, I am taking a pause (mostly due to the pandemic) to put 100% of myself into my website and business in order to share my knowledge and story and ultimately help and empower women to start their journey as well.

 What gets you excited to wake up every day?